FPGAwars/apio/apio/scons/README.md

 ```

 * Print messages with color need to be performed with
-  click.secho(...., color=True) otherwise it will be stripped automatically
+  secho(...., color=True) otherwise it will be stripped automatically
   by click due to the piped output.
 The the info/warning/error functions
   in scons_util.py.